hybotix/ham-stuff/flrig-bridge/README.md

 - Support for more rigctld commands
 - Logging and diagnostics modes

+## Support This Project

+If you find this project useful and it helps with your ham radio setup, please consider sponsoring my work!
+Your support helps me afford parts, tools, and learning resources to keep creating and sharing open-source projects.

+**GitHub Sponsors:** (Pending approval - coming soon!)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.